-The Oracle Clusterware home directory is the directory where you install the software for Oracle Clusterware.
+The Oracle Clusterware home directory is the directory where you choose to install the software for Oracle Clusterware.
 You must install Oracle Clusterware in a separate home directory.
 When you run Oracle Universal Installer, it prompts you to specify the path to this directory, as well as a name that identifies it.
 Oracle recommends that you specify a path similar to the following for the Oracle Clusterware home directory:

-/u01/crs/oracle/product/10.2.0/crs
+/u01/app/oracle/product/crs